 I and other craftspeople enjoy this event every year when we have the opportunity to chat to the public and show them a bit of what it is we do.
 My husband Michael (who is a blacksmith) usually sets up next to me with his mobile forge on one side and, as in many years past, I generally have the company of a lovely lady called Ann to my left.
 Ann is a whiz on the spinning wheel and her knitted creations are beautiful.
 We all know each other at this stage and if we don’t see each other for a whole year, we know we are sure to catch up on a day in mid-August.

 One of the reasons I personally love to return to this south Sligo festival each year is the fantastic community spirit.
 Tubbercurry has an amazing team of people who pull together annually to create a whole week long list of activities and events.
 This year, it includes everything from a teddy bear’s picnic, circus workshops, to a BMX half pipe and pottery workshop.
 I’m sure there will be some old favourites too.
 I’m hoping to see Cillian with his amazing giant puppets.

 For me, I especially love the chat.
 It’s a good opportunity to show people what I spend my days doing.
 There are always loads of questions and anyone who knows me knows I love to have an excuse to talk.

 This year I will be there again.
 The sketch pad is out and I will be preparing a piece of silver in advance to start creating on Wednesday.
 Watch this space to see what I will be making and if you see me this Wednesday, 8th August, come over and say hello.

-I can’t believe it’s been a year already and i’m looking forward to soaking up the buzz and visiting my favourite food stalls again – I wouldn’t dream of passing up the annual trip to the Man of Aran Fudge stall.
+I can’t believe it’s been a year already and I’m looking forward to soaking up the buzz and visiting my favorite food stalls again – I wouldn’t dream of passing up the annual trip to the Man of Aran Fudge stall.